Home » All Recipes » Dinner Recipes » Smoked Shrimp

 How To Make Easy Smoked Shrimp

-1. Season the shrimp with Fiesta Taco Seasoning or your favorite spice blend.
+Season the shrimp with Fiesta Taco Seasoning or your favorite spice blend.
+Place them in a disposable foil pan for easy cleanup.

-3. Baste them with the lime butter every 30 minutes.
+Baste the shrimp with lime butter every 30 minutes while smoking.

 Chef Jenn’s Tips To Make Perfect Smoked Shrimp